Renewable Energy Pros and Cons

 Hydropower is a renewable and non-polluting energy source without any greenhouse gas discharge and no toxic waste production.

-Where dams are built in order to utilize hydropower, the cost can be substantial.
+The cost of building dams in order to utilize hydropower, can be substantial.
 Also, the unnatural block in the river’s system disturbs natural fish migratory and spawning patterns.

 Hydropower energy sources should experience strong development in the coming decades because of their non-polluting nature and significant unexploited potential.

 Wind power refers to the use of modern wind turbines that are used to generate electricity, either for individual use or for contribution to a utility power grid.
 The power in wind increases rapidly with its speed, which means that locating windmills in areas of strong winds is critical.
 The strongest winds in the United States tend to be in Alaska, the western United States, and the Appalachians.
 Wind power currently supplies about 1% of United States electricity needs, but capacity is expanding rapidly.

 Wind power is plentiful, renewable and relatively affordable.
 Wind power does not produce emissions.

 Renewable energy companies are producing technology that is becoming more attractive and although this is to be expected with climbing oil prices, the demand for alternative energy was climbing even two years ago when oil prices were low.
 In 2008, oil prices were lower than they are today, yet 2008 was a market year for wind energy installation.
 One out of two wind turbines in the United States are GE built.
 The painful recession that occurred in the last few years did not slow the growth of alternative renewable energy.
 The wind energy industry is taking off with more wind energy installed in recent years than had been installed in the previous twenty years.